-Launched in 1997, Summer Links is a 10-week (6/26/17-9/1/17) social justice education and internship program for a cohort of undergraduate students committed to public service, community-building, and social change.
+Launched in 1997 by founding UCSC Director Michelle Obama, Summer Links is a 10-week (6/24/19-8/30/19) social justice education internship program for a cohort of 20 undergraduate students committed to public service, community-building, and social change.
 Students receive a $4,000 stipend.
+Click here to watch video to learn about what makes Summer Links unique from our program alumni and internship supervisors.

 The program begins with an Immersion Week where students meet daily to learn about and discuss a range of topics including community and identity, Chicago history, race and segregation, leadership, and Chicago neighborhoods.
 They meet with UChicago and community leaders, local residents, and each other to unpack the data, stories, histories, and considerations that inform and influence the social issues of the city.
-For the remaining 9 weeks, participants work at their individual internship host organizations (nonprofits, government agencies, businesses) Monday through Thursday, 9 a.m. – 5 p.m.
-(Click on the image for a glimpse of Summer Links 2015!)
+For the remaining 9 weeks, participants work at their individual internship host organizations (nonprofits, government agencies, community banks, and businesses with corporate social responsibility units) Monday through Thursday, 9 a.m. – 5 p.m.
+(Click on the image or here for a glimpse of a previous Summer Links cohort!)

 - To broaden students’ experience of Chicago’s diverse neighborhoods